 - Macdonald Bridge Bikeway Connector

-Construction of protected bike lanes on Wyse Road and an improved access point with the Bridge Bikeway on the Dartmouth side is happening in 2021.
-Halifax-side improvements (flyover structure, changes at the North and Gottingen Street intersection and a bikeway connection to Northwood Terrace) are in design and targeted for construction in 2022.
+Construction of protected bike lanes on Wyse Road and an improved access point with the Bridge Bikeway on the Dartmouth side happened in 2021.
+Halifax-side improvements (flyover structure, changes at the North and Gottingen Street intersection and a bikeway connection to Northwood Terrace) are in design and targeted for construction in 2024.